epezent/implot/README.md

 ![Usage](https://raw.githubusercontent.com/wiki/epezent/implot/screenshots3/example.PNG)

-Of course, there's much more you can do with ImPlot.
-Consult `implot_demo.cpp` for a comprehensive example of ImPlot's features.
+Of course, there's much more you can do with ImPlot...

-## Interactive Demo
+## Demos

+A comprehensive example of ImPlot's features can be found in `implot_demo.h`.
+Add this file to your sources and call `ImPlot::ShowDemoWindow()` somewhere in your update loop.
+You are encouraged to use this file as a reference when needing to implement various plot types.
+The demo is always updated to show new plot types and features as they are added, so check back with each release!

 An online version of the demo is hosted [here](https://traineq.org/implot_demo/src/implot_demo.html).
 You can view the plots and the source code that generated them.
 Note that this demo may not always be up to date and is not as performant as a desktop implementation, but it should give you a general taste of what's possible with ImPlot.
 Special thanks to [pthom](https://github.com/pthom) for creating and hosting this!

+More sophisticated demos requiring lengthier code and/or third-party libraries can be found in a separate repository: [implot_demos](https://github.com/epezent/implot_demos).
+Here, you will find advanced signal processing and ImPlot usage in action.
+Please read the `Contributing` section of that repository if you have an idea for a new demo!

 ## Integration